[Click Play On Video Player Above To Watch]

 It's a round circle that revolves around the great reset agenda.
 All of the things on the exterior of the circle feed into the seven main points.

-The main points that go into this “Great Reset” start with strengthening regional development.
-I have no idea what that is or how does someone achieve that objective.
+I have no idea what that is or how someone achieves that objective.

 And you'll notice the same thing with all of them.
 The main points are these broad-stroke over-generalized platitudes that don't mean anything whatsoever.